 - Entries will post in period 13.

-- The YEBA will not route to Fiscal Officer, Organization Review must be set up in order to submit the document.
+- Will not route to the Fiscal Officer, Organization Review must be set up in order to submit the document.

-The following rules apply to the Budget Adjusment:
+The following rules apply to the Budget Adjustment:

 - Accounts with Budget Recording Level of No Budget are not allowed.
 The budget adjustment document cannot be used on a cash control (non-budgeted) account.